 Indeed, they demonstrate that it is possible to obtain the same results as from the conventional Birch reduction using a sacrificial anode material in combination with dimethylurea and tris(pyrrolidino)phosphoramide.

 The basic Birch reduction presents the following characteristics:

 - It requires the use of lithium metal (pyrophoric) and ammonia (hazardous),

 - It liberates hydrogen (explosive).

 So it is easy to guess that its scalability is neither sustainable nor safe.

-On the contrary, the described new process achieves “strongly reducing conditions (…) in a simple and safe way, at ambient temperature without rigorous exclusion of air and moisture”, as the research team explained in their publication¹.
-Besides, it shows modular scalability, and a wide applicability in terms of compounds diversity (from simple arenes to more complex natural products) getting great chemoselectivy levels.
+On the contrary, the described new process achieves “strongly reducing conditions (…) in a simple and safe way, at ambient temperature without rigorous exclusion of air and moisture”, as the research team explained in their publication.¹ Moreover, it shows modular scalability, and a wide applicability in terms of compound diversity (from simple arenes to more complex natural products), achieving great chemoselectivity levels.

-In that case, the key was found studying Li-ion battery technology, which has occupied decades of research and is present with us every day in our smartphones and laptops.
-Thus, my reflection is: “Never forget other field of work, thinking they are too complicated or too simple… Sometimes, the answer is just beside you; nearer than we think.
-As a matter of fact, research is what makes possible scientific progress; however, it is important to point out that this progression would only be possible if people share their knowledge and work together.
+In this case, the key was found studying Li-ion battery technology, which has taken decades of research and is present daily in our smartphones and laptops.
+Thus, my reflection is: “Never forget other fields of work, thinking they are too complicated or too simple… Sometimes, the answer is just beside you; nearer than we think.
+As a matter of fact, research is what makes possible scientific progress; however, it is important to point out that this progress will only be possible if people share their knowledge and work together.